 Best Christmas Markets in Europe 2023

 Choosing the best is difficult as every city has something special to offer.
-But you can’t go wrong with spending Christmas in one of these incredible cities.
+But you can’t go wrong with spending Christmas in one of these incredibly festive cities.

 1. Dresden, Germany

-Dresden Christmas Market – The oldest Christmas market in Europe is in one of the most beautiful cities in all of Germany.
+Dresden Christmas Market – The oldest Christmas market in Europe is located in one of the most beautiful cities in Germany.
 Dresden gets my vote for the best Christmas market for its stunning location, historic market, delicious food from around the world and relatively low prices.